The Price of Water (A Babushka Short Story)

 She leaned back, closing her eyes.
 “I haven’t been to the Altai in a decade, and we’ll be passing through...
 Besides, does it matter?
 I’m a wanted woman, and I’ve got nowhere else to be.”

-Lev nodded, feeling a strange sense of solidarity in her words.
+Lev nodded, feeling solidarity in her words.
 “Thank you,” he said.

 “For saving my life.
 More than once, I think.”